quinlan-lab/bedder-rs/README.md

 We then know the dequeue is in order.
 For each query interval, we drop from the dequeue any interval that is strictly _before_ the interval, then pull into the Intersection result any interval that is not _after_ the interval.
 Then return the result from the `next` call.
 We use `Rc` because each database interval may be attached to more than one query interval.

+# Acknowledgements

+- We received very valuable `rust` feedback from @sstadick.
+- We leverage the excellent [noodles](https://github.com/zaeleus/noodles) library.